valboz/VBMicrolensing/docs/C++/CriticalCurvesAndCaustics.md

 Mycurves = VBM.PlotCrit();  // Calculation of the critical curves.
 The result is stored in Mycurves.
                                   // Mycurves is a list of _curve objects
-                                  // There are n critical curves and n caustics in this list, with n=1,2,3 depending on the caustic topology.
+                                  // There are n critical curves and n caustics in this list.

 n = Mycurves->length / 2;